jimthompson5802/kaggle-OttoGroup/src/stk_model/gbm1_2/README.md

-gbm one vs all modle - Level 2
+gbm one vs all model - Level 2
 ==================================================

 ## Overview